 Calculating Cost per Lead (CPL) and Cost per Acquisition (CPA)

-One of the easiest ways of calculating your CPL is by dividing the total amount you spend on a Pay Per Click campaign by the number of appliance repair leads generated by the campaign.
+One of the easiest ways of calculating your CPL is by dividing the total amount you spend on a Pay Per Click campaign by the number of ac repair or appliance repair leads generated by the campaign.
 For example, if you have spent $500 on your campaign and generated 50 leads, it means that your cost per acquisition is $500 ÷ 50 = $10 per lead.